 In his criticism of the progressive collapse hypothesis, Dr. Griffin provides absolutely no calculations of his own, nor any support from anyone who has.
-He is therefore arguing from "common sense," also known as an argument to incredulity.
-Unlike Dr. Griffin, the author does have peer-reviewed calculations supporting his position, but before providing formal evidence of this, let me argue in kind with my own appeal to "common sense."
+He is therefore arguing from "common sense," also known as an Argument to Incredulity.
+Unlike Dr. Griffin, the author does have peer-reviewed calculations supporting his position, but before providing formal evidence of this, the author argues in kind with his own appeal to "common sense."